asterics/AsTeRICS-Grid/docs/documentation_user/04_input_options.md

 * **Hover time**: time in milliseconds to wait until a hovered element is selected.
 The value `0` means that the hovered element is never selected.
 * **Hide cursor**: if checked the cursor is hidden and not visible while hovering above elements.
 This can be useful e.g. for eye-tracking where the cursor may be distracting.
 * **Read out active element**: if checked the label of the hovered element is directly read out if the active element has changed
+* **Disable hover pane**: normally for hovering a global invisible hover pane is inserted.
+This makes it technically possible to continue hovering after navigation to an other grid without lifting the finger (on a touchscreen).
+However this hover pane can cause problems in combination with a software controlled mouse cursor, because click actions may not reach the actual elements.

 ## Scanning
 The input method scanning is suited to be used with 1-2 input events.
 It works as follows: